jamsturg/sturgtrader/frontend/public/audio/README.md

 # Voice Audio Instructions

-To complete the "Welcome to SturgTrader" voice feature, you need to:
+To complete the "Welcome to The Bank" voice feature, you need to:

 1. Create an audio file with a British female futuristic voice saying:
-   > "Welcome to SturgTrader, Powered By Cruze Agents."
+   > "Welcome to The Bank, Powered By Cruze Agents."

 2. Save the file as `welcome-voice.mp3` in this directory.